kyaiooiayk/Docker-Notes/ReadMe.md

 ***

 ## Brief intro on Docker
 - Docker is a tool designed to create, deploy, and run applications by using containers.
 The applications you build, if shipped with a docker image, become reproducible anywhere.
+Containerisation offers a consistent state across different servers or cloud environments.
 - It is open-source and essentially a container file format.
 It automates the deployment of applications as portable, self-sufficient containers that can run in the cloud or on-premises.
 - A container is a standardized software unit, in simple terms — nothing but a packaged bundle of application code and required libraries and other dependencies.
 - A **Docker Image** is an executable software package that includes everything needed to run an application and becomes a Container at runtime.